Michael Scott (priest): Africa Bureau and anti-colonialism

-In 1943 he moved to Johannesburg where he was Chaplain to the St Alban's Mission.
-While there he became the first white man to be jailed for resisting that country's racial laws.
-In 1952, he co-founded the Africa Bureau, "an organisation to advise and support Africans who wished to oppose by constitutional means political decisions affecting their lives and futures imposed by alien governments."
-He was a leading international promoter of Namibian independence along with Chief Hosea Kutako and Captain Hendrik Samuel Witbooi.
-For his efforts in the Namibian War of Independence, he has a prominent street named after him in Windhoek.
+In 1950, he moved to London after he was prevented from re-entering South Africa.
+In 1952, he co-founded the Africa Bureau with David Astor, the editor of the Observer, as "an organisation to advise and support Africans who wished to oppose by constitutional means political decisions affecting their lives and futures imposed by alien governments.".
+In the 1950s, he was assisted by Mary Benson, who also helped him to found the Africa Bureau.